deep-learning-prof/ta-guidance-cs656/README.md

 **Your responsibility is to send the weekly statement on the first business day of the every week of the semester**

-Note that the annoucements can be written and then scheduled to be posted in the future.
+Note that the announcements can be written and then scheduled to be posted in the future.

 Note that you can reuse announcements (with corresponding edits) from previous semesters.

 You may also use AI tools such as ChatGPT to generate announcements as long as you verify their accuracy and make any necessary edits before posting.

+## Time tracking
+Only work up to however many hours per week you were assigned for this course.
+Note that hours that you didn't work during one week cannot be used by the instructor in subsequent weeks.
+Please ensure that you log the time it takes you to complete **any** tasks related to the course, including the tasks described above, answering student questions, doing a lab in advanced to better grade it, testing the vApps, grading, etc.